 A garden isn’t just a place to grow plants.
 It’s also a canvas to express your creativity.
 If you’re looking for a new way to add personality to your backyard, I got you!
 A DIY garden easel is a great way to transform your garden into a work of art.
 In this blog post, you’ll learn how to create a garden art easel using affordable materials and simple tools.
-This project will elevate your garden decor to new heights and will add a new meaning to artsy fartsy.
+This project will elevate your garden decor to new heights and add a new meaning to artsy-fartsy.

 * As an Amazon Associate, I earn from qualifying purchases and through other companies as well.
 You will not be charged extra when you purchase through these affiliate links, but any income I make helps me create more amazing DIY projects to share with you!
 To see my full disclaimer, click here!